Superiority of Instantaneous Decisions in Thin Dynamic Matching Markets: Discussion and Conclusion

-Second, a common type of heterogeneity considered in the literature differentiates easy-to-match and hard-to-match agents \citep{ABJM19a,ANS22a}, differing regarding compatibility.
+Finally, we want to briefly discuss another type of heterogeneity considered in the literature that differentiates easy-to-match and hard-to-match agents \citep{ABJM19a,ANS22a}, which are distinguished in terms of compatibility.
 In our setting, this can be modeled by having agents arrive with Poisson rate $m$ where membership to a class is determined by a random variable.
-Then, the compatibility of agents is decided according to different density parameters $d_{\mathit{HH}}$, $d_{\mathit{EH}}$, and $d_{\mathit{EE}}$ with $d_{\mathit{HH}} \le d_{\mathit{EH}} \le d_{\mathit{EE}}$ representing the density of edges between two hard-to-match, two different-type, and two easy-to-match agents, respectively.
+Then, the compatibility of agents is decided according to different \dparanamepl $d_{\mathit{HH}}$, $d_{\mathit{EH}}$, and $d_{\mathit{EE}}$ with $d_{\mathit{HH}} \le d_{\mathit{EH}} \le d_{\mathit{EE}}$ representing the density of edges between two hard-to-match, two different-type, and two easy-to-match agents, respectively.
 This leads to matching probabilities $p_{\mathit{HH}} = d_{\mathit{HH}}/m$, $p_{\mathit{EH}} = d_{\mathit{EH}} / m$, and $p_{\mathit{EE}} = d_{\mathit{EE}} / m$.
-It is possible to extend our results under certain assumptions on the relationship between the different density parameters.
+It is possible to extend our results under certain assumptions on the relationship between the different \dparanamepl.
 Still, a rigorous treatment of this model is beyond the scope of this paper, and we leave it as an intriguing direction for further research.

+\Cref{thm:heterobounds,thm:heteroexp} give insights about the loss of the $\gdy$ algorithm in settings with heterogeneous agent types.
+Using $\gdy$ in these settings is useful because it maintains its other advantages.
+For example, our results on the waiting time still apply.
+By \Cref{lem:agg_waiting}, we obtain an inverse linear average waiting time, which is close to optimal for most $d$ according to \Cref{prop:waitlb}.
+However, a reasonable approach when dealing with heterogeneous agents is to algorithmically react to their type.
+For example, following the strong performance of $\gdy$ for a guaranteed \dtimename and of $\pat$ for exponentially distributed \dtimenamepl, one could match the former greedily and the latter patiently.
+This gives rise to study hybrid algorithms that meet agent demands by use different algorithms for different agent types.
+We leave their consideration as an interesting avenue for future work.